thecoder08/thecoder08.github.io/index.md

 Click [here](music.md) to stream my music.
 Click [here](gists.md) to see my weekly posts of gists.
 Click [here](math-shoot-download.md) to download Math Shoot.
-Click [here](servers.md) to post about Math Shoot servers you are hosting, or to look for one if you're too lazy to host one. ;)
 Click [here](world-archive.md) to get the world download for our Minecraft server, Neocraft.
 Click [here](robot.md) to add my discord bot, Ro.Bot.
 Click [here](so_u_think_u_can_linux/sytycl.md) to see an article I wrote about Linux.
 ## What I'm working on
 Right now I'm working on a game by myself and Noah Bell, (aka.
-[WHERES-HARRY](https://github.com/WHERES-HARRY))
+[WHERES-HARRY](https://github.com/WHERES-HARRY)) called [Throbots](https://github.com/thecoder08/throbots).

-<span style="background-color: red; color: white;">Please maintain social distancing, wash your hands, and wear a mask!
+<span style="background-color: red; color: white;">Please get the vaccine and wear a mask!
 We can stop COVID-19 by taking these simple measures.
 Stay home and stay safe.</span>

 This website was made with ♥.
 Copyright © Lennon McLean 2021.
 All rights reserved.